Argonne-National-Laboratory/srlife/doc/sphinx/source/installation.rst

 .. code-block:: console

-   brew install cmake openblas superlu python vtk pip3 install --user srlife
+   brew install cmake openblas superlu python vtk hdf5 pkg-config sudo pip3 install srlife

 `srlife` will then be available as a package through the homebrew version of python (often available as `python3` instead of `python`).